Embracing the seasons is the most ancient form of magic. With this simple ritual, you can align yourself with the wisdom of winter.

 Now think over the last decade of your life.
 Try to recall the most significant moments that have made you the person you are today.
 Write down 10 things that have happened throughout the last ten years that you are most grateful for.

 Upon completing this practice of reflection and gratitude, you have opened the internal space you will need to begin the ritual.

 Light the sage and let the smoke rise.

 Pick up the winter candle and run it through the smoke several times, letting it be cleansed and purified.

 In honor of the Sun’s rebirth at the winter solstice, light the candle and gaze at its flame.

-Let your eyes soften as it flickers and feel immense gratitude for everything that has happened in 2019.
+Let your eyes soften as it flickers and feel immense gratitude for everything that has happened this year.
 Breathe deeply and expand that gratitude to encompass the last decade.

 Now close your eyes and experience the silence and stillness within.